jdohertydev/higher-or-lower-v2/README.md

 ### Accessibility
 * This site was developed with a colour scheme that is visually appealing but also very minimal, always considering the accessibility of the user.
-* Using Lighthouse, this site scored an accessibility rating of 94 and a 92-performance rating overall.
+* Using Lighthouse, this site scored an accessibility rating of 100 and a 100 performance rating overall.

 ## Unfixed Bugs